Oregon makes it easier to expunge old marijuana convictions

 SALEM, Ore.
 (AP) — Those with outdated marijuana convictions will be able to have their records expunged faster under an Oregon bill approved by the House.

-Lawmakers voted 42-15 Tuesday to send the governor a measure easing some of the bureaucratic hurdles involved in setting aside marijuana convictions that occurred before the state legalized the drug in 2015.
+Lawmakers voted 42-15 Tuesday to ease some of the bureaucratic hurdles involved in setting aside marijuana convictions that occurred before the state legalized the drug in 2015.

 Those seeking expungement will no longer have to pay a fee nor will they have to provide fingerprints or undergo a background check.